DIY and Crafts

 Materials Required:

-Plastic container, pink paper or paint, googly eyes, glue, scissors, coin slot cutter.
+Plastic container, pink paper or paint, googly eyes, glue, scissors, and coin slot cutter.

 Procedure: